AN3223/dotfiles/.config/mpv/shaders/README.md

 The guided shaders are also denoisers.
 They are faster but lower quality than NLM.
 The self-guided (_s) variants are slightly faster but even lower quality.

 Nvidia users have reported issues regarding NLM.
-If you are an Nvidia user experiencing problems, try setting `gpu-api=opengl` in mpv.
+If you are an Nvidia user experiencing problems, try setting `gpu-api=opengl` (or `gpu-context=win` on Windows) in mpv.
 If you still experience problems, try setting RI and RFI to zero.
-If it's too blurry, try turning down the denoising factor (`S`).
+If it's way too blurry, try turning down the denoising factor (`S`).

+Macbook Pro 2019 has been reported to be non-functional with NLM as well.

 I unwisely placed these shaders in my dotfiles repository, not anticipating ever having more than just one shader here.
 They are here to stay though, since I do not want to break links/clones.
 I recommend cloning with `--depth 1` to save space/bandwidth/time.